aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

       route_map_out: < outbound route-map >
     < peer_group_name_2 >:
       type: < ipv4 | evpn >
+      # "bgp_listen_range_prefix" and "peer_filter" will be deprecated in AVD v4.0
+      # These should not be mixed with the new `listen_ranges` key above to avoid conflicts.
       bgp_listen_range_prefix: < IP prefix range >
       peer_filter: < peer_filter >
       password: "< encrypted_password >"